 You need to start with your spices — sugar, cocoa, cinnamon, Ancho Chile Power OR Mexican Chile Powder, and just a smidgen of cayenne.

-While shopping for Ancho chile powder, we could not find it at Walmart, so we googled a substitute and they said Mexican chili powder works wonderful for this recipe.
+While shopping for Ancho chile powder, we could not find it at Walmart, so we googled a substitute and they said Mexican chili powder works wonderfully for this recipe.
 It has a low tone smoky flavor adding depth to the spice mixture.

-Then, you simply mix it all up together and store in an airtight container.
+Then, you simply mix it all up together and store it in an airtight container.
 I just use mason jars.
 They are perfect for storing coffee spices.

 Then, when you are ready to make your coffee, you add a scoop of the powder to your coffee grounds.
 I have the Ninja Coffee Bar system so we use just one small scoop per cup of coffee.